virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

   ]
 }
 ```

-Here:
+where:

 - `buttons` - button parameters array
 - `confirmText` *[optional]* - custom confirmation text for users.
 The default value is *'Are you sure?'*.
     It will be displayed after clicking on the appropriate button for an add-on.
 According to the code above, the text will be:

 <center>![Confirm](/img/Confirm.jpg)</center>